balupton/website/README.md

 - on your local machine
 - with live updating
-- editable with your favourite text editor
+- editable inside favourite code editor
 - supports any markup you want
 - any templating engine
 - and actually creates a usable, implementable website for you